liuyang0681/shixiangwang/content/publication/clothing-search.md

 +++
-title = "Mobile visual clothing search" date = "2013-07-01"
+title = "This is an example of publication" date = "2013-07-01"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.